 McPhersonville is so seemingly insignificant in the grand narrative of South Carolina that I actually had to be the one to create its Wikipedia page, on April 13, 2006.
 The only image I included in that original page was the William Waud sketch of the burning shown at left above, which all these years on has risen in stature to being named a Wikipedia Picture of the Day.
 Huh!

-If you follow me at the Indie Moines Facebook Group (and you should, if you don’t), then you’ve actually been looking at McPhersonville regularly for quite some time, since I use the following topo map as my cover image:
+If you follow me on my Facebook page, then you’ve actually been looking at McPhersonville regularly for quite some time, since I use the following topo map as my cover image: